LezhiLiao/DeSnow-GNN/README.md

-# DeSnow-GNN: A point cloud denoising algorithm for LiDAR in Adverse weather (DeSnow-GNN)
+# DeSnow-GNN: Spatiotemporal Graph Neural Network for Robust LiDAR Point Cloud Denoising in Adverse Weather
 This is the offical implementation of [DeSnow-GNN: Spatiotemporal Graph Neural Network for Robust LiDAR Point Cloud Denoising in Adverse Weather].

 ## Statement